 Thomas Cook Germany said however that the situation in Egypt had become much calmer over the last few weeks and that the Red Sea resorts, which attract beach lovers and divers, had remained quiet.

-"For this reason and in order to support tourism in Egypt, we have decided to restart our Egypt program," Thomas Cook Germany head Michael Tenzer said.
+"For this reason and in order to support tourism in Egypt, we have decided to restart our Egypt programme," Thomas Cook Germany head Michael Tenzer said.

-Tourism accounts for around 11 percent of gross domestic product in Egypt and the country is especially popular with travelers from Russia, Britain and Germany seeking sunshine during the European winter.
+Tourism accounts for around 11 percent of gross domestic product in Egypt and the country is especially popular with travellers from Russia, Britain and Germany seeking sunshine during the European winter.